iworsham/Launch-Mod5W4-Assessment/README.md

 * What would you do next, if we gave you another hour?
   Considering my stopping point, with another hour I would further debug my code and find my issue in the interface and finish getting planets to display in the application.
-Another would most likely loosen the collar on some of this stuff for me.
+Another hour would most likely loosen the collar on some of this stuff for me.

 ## Rubric